dbt-athena/dbt-athena.github.io/docs/docs/configuration/snapshots.md

 1. Install `dbt-athena>=1.5`
 2. Choose a snapshot to migrate.
 It's probably best to start with one of the least important ones first.
-3. Run `dbt snapshot <snapshot_name>`.
+3. Run `dbt snapshot SNAPSHOT_NAME`.
 This command should fail, and print a large error message with a migration query.
 Scroll up the stdout output until you find the same query again, but without the log timestamps.
 4. Go to Athena and run the queries one by one.
 Please double-check each query to make sure that it does what it needs to do.
 The queries perform the following steps:
     * Take a backup of the original table.
 You never know.
     * Run the necessary transformations for the migration and store the results in a temporary table.